Cghlewis/data-mgmt-ed-research-book/_book/12-data-storage.md

 ### Paper data

-Working with paper data involves reviewing another set of decisions while planning for data storage and security.
+Working with paper data involves reviewing another set of decisions when planning for data storage and security.

 1. Choose a final storage location
     - After reviewing available locations as well as applicable laws, policies, and agreements, you will want to consider additional criteria such as accessibility of the storage site, your physical storage size needs, storage costs, and the security of the location.
 Most commonly required for any files containing PII, is to store them behind two locked doors (e.g., a locked file cabinet in a locked storage room).